henrythasler/cloud-tileserver/DEVELOPMENT.md

 Nodejs 12 2023 | 867 ms
 Nodejs 18 2023 | 670 ms

 Further investigation is needed to determine the root cause.
+Maybe the database is now bigger (=slower).

 ## Next Steps